 Geological Statistics: Measurement scales in geology.
 Probability distributions and their properties; sampling and test of significance.
 Application of these techniques using geological data.
-Geological Computing: FORTRAN programming, text editing; control language for VAX and CYBFR.
+Geological Computing: FORTRAN programming; text editing; control language for VAX and CYBER.

 Mineralogy: Principles of X-ray powder diffractometry and the use of X-ray powder cameras and diffractometers.
 Elementary stereology.
 Laboratory methods of mineral separation.
 Mineral characterization.
-Geochemistry: Some modern methods of rock and mineral analysis.
-Accuracy, precision and quality of geochemical data.
+Geochemistry: Accuracy, precision and quality of geochemical data.
+Graphical display of analyses.
+Norms.
 The distribution of elements in terrestrial rocks.
-Norms.
+Nature and origin of meteorites and tektites.
 Aqueous Geochemistry: Redox potentials in nature.
 Oxidation/reduction and sediment formation.
 Solubilities, metal transport and ore deposition.
 The growth of minerals from solution and the development of mineral textures.
 Particular aqueous geochemical systems.

-25.312 Earth Environments 2
+25.312 Earth Environments 2 S1 L